 Welcome to my family history website!
 In October 2005 I took the work compiled throughout his life by my father, Alexander Sandison (1914-1990), and set up this database.
 He had concentrated mainly on the Sandisons of Shetland his paternal grandfather having moved away from Unst to become a Congregational minister in London in 1880.

-I have been adding branches to the tree to include the families of my other three grandparents: Gold, Roscoe, and Struthers; my husbands' families: Mainland, MacIver, Horner, and Mitchell; my fiancÚ's family: Cunningham and Ireland; those of my first cousins: Mackay, Orton, and Rickson; as well as many "cousins of cousins".
+I have been adding branches to the tree to include the families of my other three grandparents: Gold, Roscoe, and Struthers; my husbands' families: Mainland, MacIver, Horner, Mitchell, Cunningham, and Ireland; those of my first cousins: Mackay, Orton, and Rickson; as well as many "cousins of cousins".
 This has taken me up and down many times and out to the tips of some very distant twigs.

 Although I obviously cannot guarantee 100% accuracy, I have tried to stick to facts which can be substantiated elsewhere and am concentrating on building up the connections and extending the tree.